 How much can I give to my spouse or civil partner tax-free?

-Gifts to your partner who isn’t married to you however, may incur Inheritance Tax.
+Gifts to an unmarried partner might incur Inheritance Tax.

 How much can I give to my children and family tax-free?

-Simply put, so long as you live more than 7 years from when you make this gift, your children or family won’t have to pay Inheritance Tax on your gift when you die.
+Simply put, so long as you live more than seven years from when you make this gift, your children or family won’t have to pay Inheritance Tax (IHT) on your gift when you die.

-But if you unfortunately don’t live more than 7 years after you’ve made the gift, they may have to pay Inheritance Tax.
-In this situation, your gift becomes known as a ‘potentially exempt transfer’.
+But if you unfortunately don’t live more than seven years after you’ve made the gift, they might have to pay Inheritance Tax.

 This will make it easier for the executor of your estate to work out during probate what parts of your estate are liable for tax.